RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redistimeseries.md

 ## Quick start with redis-cli

-After you setup RedisTimeSeries, you can interact with it using redis-cli.
+After you set up RedisTimeSeries, you can interact with it using redis-cli.

 Here we'll create a time series representing sensor temperature measurements.
 After you create the time series, you can send temperature measurements.